dictyBase/dictybase.github.com/source/setup-remote-machine-for-deployment/index.markdown

 #### Last but not the least
 * The shared folder is assumed to be hosted on a separated partition.
 It has to be created with an ext4 filesystem before any of the task is being run.
+* However in case of shared device which is already mounted the above step is not needed.
+  Refer to the **Setup shared folder** section below for detail.
 * Various configuration files needed for sys admin tasks are either present in **conf.d** folder or mentioned in the detail guide.
 Make sure to consult them if something is unclear.

 ## Sys admin tasks
-The remote deployment is expected to be done on a remote CentOS box and so yum/rpm will be the default package manager.
+The tasks are assumed to be run on a remote CentOS box and so yum/rpm is selected for package installation.
+At this point no heuristics is performed to identify the type of remote box.

 ### Quick steps